ceramicskate0/ceramicskate0.github.io/index.md

 ---
 # CeramicSkate0's Blog

-## Some things to note and some rule
+## Some things to note and some rules
   - Everything here has nothing to do with my employeer.
   - I am not a lawyer.
   - Dont use anything here for evil or illegal purposes.